FreeClimbAPI/freeclimb-cli/docs/calls.md

 `freeclimb calls`
 =================

 A Call represents a voice connection between FreeClimb and a remote end point.
-This connection may be inbound (when a person calls a FreeClimb number) or outbound (when an application initiates the Call, either via the REST API or the OutDial PerCL command.
+This connection may be inbound  or outbound (when an application initiates the Call, either via the REST API or the OutDial PerCL command.
 The Calls list resource represents the set of all phone Calls made to and from an account.

 * [`freeclimb calls:get CALLID`](#freeclimb-callsget-callid)
 * [`freeclimb calls:list`](#freeclimb-callslist)